Smile-SA/gdpr-dump/docs/02-converters.md

 ### [randomizeText](../src/Converter/Randomizer/RandomizeText.php)

-Converts all alphanumeric characters to random alphanumeric characters.
+Converts all characters to random alphanumeric characters.

 For example, one of the possible convertions for "john_doe" is "vO7s2pJx".